leucos/ramaze/guide/grabbag/grabbag.md

       helper :sidebar
       ....

 This way, Ramaze will take care of loading your helper class automatically.
-Then, in your layout, you just have to call you Sidebar#generate method :
+Then, in your layout, you just have to call your `Sidebar#generate method` :

     <div class="sidebar-nav">
       #{generate}